Best LINQ Query Tools to Buy in November 2025

 Can-Am New OEM LinQ Tool Holders 715003059

-- SOLD IN PAIRS FOR MAXIMUM CONVENIENCE AND EFFICIENCY.
+- SOLD IN PAIRS FOR MAXIMUM VALUE AND CONVENIENCE.

 Ski-Doo New OEM, Branded REV Gen4 LinQ Tool Holder - Sold In Pairs, 860201846

-- UNIVERSAL DESIGN FITS DIVERSE TOOLS FOR VERSATILE USE.
+- UNIVERSAL DESIGN FITS VARIOUS TOOLS FOR VERSATILE USE.

 To pass a LINQ query to a method, you can simply define the method parameter as IEnumerable, where T is the type of the objects being queried.
 You can then call this method and pass the LINQ query as an argument.
 Inside the method, you can then perform any additional operations on the query result or return it as needed.
 LINQ queries are treated as collection objects in C#, so they can be passed around just like any other collection.